 There are many things to think about when choosing the right osteoporosis medicine.
-You and your healthcare provider may want to look at:
+You and your healthcare provider may consider:

-Personal preference.
-Do you prefer a pill, liquid or IV medicine or one that is given as a nasal spray or an injection?
-Does it work better for you to take your medicine every day, once a week, once a month, several times a year or even once a year?
+Your personal preferences.
+Do you prefer a pill, liquid, or medicine that is given as an injection?
+Does it work better for you to take your medicine every day, once a week, once a month, twice a year, or once a year?
 Do you have negative feelings about a particular drug?
-Any of these factors could influence your treatment decision.
-It’s also important to keep in mind that no two people are the same.
+These factors can influence your treatment decision.
+No two people are the same.
 How well a medicine works, or what side effects it will have, can vary from one person to the next.

 Paying for Your Medication

 Osteoporosis medications require a prescription from your healthcare provider.
 How much your insurance company pays for an osteoporosis medication depends on the type of insurance plan you have.
 You may have a co-pay and this copay may vary depending on the drug you are prescribed and whether a generic form is available.
 To find out what your insurance company covers, call or check their website.

 Financial Assistance Programs

 Medicare Part D Prescription Drug Benefit: Medicare pays for prescription drugs through the Medicare Prescription Drug benefit, also called “Medicare Part D.” This benefit is available to everyone with Medicare and may help lower the cost of your prescription drugs.
 You must sign up for Medicare Part D. You can do this during the yearly open season between November 15th and December 31st.
 You can also sign up the year you turn 65 (3 months before or after your birthday).
 Review the Medicare website for answers to important questions that will help you during the Annual Open Enrollment Period.